 Harry Josephine has developed and delivered workshops for organisations including Keats House, People & Planet, and the Edinburgh International Science Festival.
 They were artist-in-residence for Govanhill Baths in 2013, the Crichton Carbon Centre in 2013-14 and the Nevis Land Partnership in 2016,

 My work is about what it feels like to live under capitalism, and how to survive and resist in a violent world.
-I make participatory performances, working as a solo performer and as a director/facilitator to create one-to-ones, installations, street sideshows, interventions and longer interactive shows in theatre spaces.
+I make participatory performances, including one-to-ones, installations, street sideshows, interventions and longer interactive shows in theatre spaces.

 I explore the performance possibilities of internet spaces.
-I use social media and blogging extensively to build public discussion around each project: increasingly my performances take place simultaneously online and offline.
-I Want to Blow up the Palace of Holyroodhouse, for example, exists as research and explosions in public spaces, discussions and arguments with participants around those events, a continuing twitterstream and discussion during each event, and satirical online auto-surveillance reporting.
+I use social media and blogging extensively to build public discussion around each project, and my performances often take place simultaneously online and offline.
+I Want to Blow up the Palace of Holyroodhouse, for example, exists as research and explosions in public spaces, discussions with participants around those events, a continuing twitterstream and discussion during each event, and satirical online auto-surveillance reporting.
 My website is a source of performance and documentation together.

 This is not a riot is a performance lecture and training session on the political history of riots and what to do if you find yourself in one.
 Class Act is a gameshow about class war, designed to teach class politics and incite political action.
 What We Owe is a debt counselling service, supporting participants to come to grips with overwhelming feelings of emotional and political obligation.

-I consistently occupy aesthetics appropriated from regimes of power: PowerPoint, lectures, spreadsheets, reports, business suits, surveillance, corporate social media.
-I enjoy clownishly inhabiting these regimes, both as a form of critique for the audience and as a form of therapy for myself.
+I like to occupy aesthetics stolen from systems of power: PowerPoint, lectures, spreadsheets, reports, business suits, surveillance, social media.
+I enjoy clowning through these regimes as critique and therapy.
 I like taking bankrupt aesthetics and making a good joke with them, or disrupting a lecture with a teddybearfight, or using a deathly scatterplot to ask a political question.